Pro Germany Citizens' Movement

 The Pro Germany Citizens' Movement (Bürgerbewegung pro Deutschland) was a far-right political party in Germany.
-It was founded in Cologne on 20 January 2005 after Pro Cologne members had been elected to the Cologne City Council.
+It was founded in Cologne on 20 January 2005 as a part of the Pro-movement after Pro Cologne members had been elected to the Cologne City Council.
 Manfred Rouhs, treasurer of the Pro Cologne movement and former candidate of the German League for People and Homeland and the National Democratic Party of Germany, was elected its first chairman.
 The federal party convent decided at its ninth ordinary meeting in Wuppertal on 11 November 2017 to dissolve the party.

 The party was linked to the citizens' movements Pro Cologne and Pro NRW that are only active in the city of Cologne and the state of North Rhine-Westphalia, respectively.

 Program

 The party advocated law and order; lowering the age of criminal responsibility from 14 to 12 years of age; deportation of illegal immigrants, and the segregation of students with insufficient German language proficiency.

 It was critical of multi-national corporations, in particular banks and other financial institutions.
 German parents are promised a child check worth €5,000 and a family loan up to €20,000.